neohelden/commons-nestjs-server-auth/README.md

     # allow if path match '/contracts/:anyid'
     input.path = ["contracts", _]

+    # Require the querystring to contain a=b as of 'GET /contracts?a=b'
+    "b" in input.query["a"]

     # allow if request method 'GET' is used
     input.httpMethod == "GET"